nurhaankhaled/NurhanKhaled/README.md

 ###

-<h3 align="left">A passionate Computer Science graduate from Ain Shams University, constantly seeking opportunities to expand my knowledge and skills. 👩🏻‍💻</h3>
+<h3 align="left">A passionate Software Developer and a Computer Science graduate from Ain Shams University, constantly seeking opportunities to expand my knowledge and skills.👩🏻‍💻</h3>

 ###